openstack/neutron/doc/source/contributor/internals/quota.rst

  * The Quota Engine.

 Both components rely on a quota driver.
-The neutron codebase currently defines two quota drivers:
+The neutron codebase currently defines three quota drivers:

  * neutron.db.quota.driver.DbQuotaDriver
+ * neutron.db.quota.driver_nolock.DbQuotaNoLockDriver (default)
  * neutron.quota.ConfDriver

 The latter driver is however deprecated.
+The ``DbQuotaNoLockDriver`` is the default quota driver, defined in the configuration option ``quota_driver``.

 The Quota API extension handles quota management, whereas the Quota Engine component handles quota enforcement.
 This API extension is loaded like any